Car-Rental App Turo Appears to Stall in 1st Circuit Appeal

 “So you’re saying it’s all or nothing?”
 Wendlandt replied, strongly hinting that if Prelogar didn’t relent, Turo would end up with nothing.

-Kafker asked Massport’s lawyer, David Mackey of Anderson & Kreiger in Boston, to explain the difference under section 230 between “classic bulletin boards” and sharing services such as Turo.
+Kafker asked Massport’s lawyer, David Mackey of Anderson & Kreiger in Boston, to explain the difference under Section 230 between “classic bulletin boards” and sharing services such as Turo.

-Mackey pointed to a 2016 First Circuit case where the online classified service Backpage was ruled immune under section 230 for illegal sex ads, noting that all Backpage did was host ads posted by users.
+Mackey pointed to a 2016 First Circuit case where the online classified service Backpage was ruled immune under Section 230 for illegal sex ads, noting that all Backpage did was host ads posted by users.

 “It would have been different if Backpage were entering into contracts with escorts, taking money and booking reservations,” Mackey said.